London Borough of Wandsworth

 January 2023: 1,279 accredited landlords

-January 2024 there were 1,379 accredited landlords which is slightly below average when compared to all the London boroughs.
+January 2025 there were 1,444 accredited landlords which is below average when compared to all the London boroughs.
 To find out more about becoming accredited, you can visit the London Landlord Accreditation Scheme website here.

 In addition to training and development, accredited landlords are entitled to various benefits, including discounted licensing fees in some boroughs.
 If you are not already a member, we would encourage you to think about joining!